The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: Particle Dynamics

 I close this section by mentioning that I have also briefly considered the decay present in the self-intermediate scattering function (SISF).
 It proved challenging to extract $\phi_{a}$ from the SISF data.
 Referencing the experiments of Lozano~\textit{et al.}~\cite{lozano2019active} this is unsurprising.
 The relaxation times obtained from their SISF follow the Vogel-Fulcher-Tammann (VTF) law~\cite{garca1989theoretical, berthier2011theoretical} exceptionally well.
 This can be appreciated from their Fig.~S3a and the re-analysis of their data in the ESI~\cite{ESI}.
-The area fraction for which the divergence occurs extracted from the VFT fit is $\phi \approx 0.845$, which is close to where I place the $\phi_{m}$~\footnote{Small departures are expected as the two sizes of colloids used have a little polydispersity and the smaller colloids can be slightly beneath the larger colloids, as their center of mass can be closer to the substrate.}.
-That is, the experimental data did not reveal a direct relation between properties of the SISF and the `glass transition' that was observed.
-In view of this, I did not pursue further finding $\phi_{a}$ using the SISF, also because there were already two different approaches that gave good agreement for the value.
+The area fraction for which the divergence occurs extracted from the VFT fit is $\phi \approx 0.845$, which is close to where I place the $\phi_{m}$ ($\phi$ for RCP)~\footnote{Small departures are expected as the two sizes of colloids used have a little polydispersity and the smaller colloids can be slightly beneath the larger colloids, as their center of mass can be closer to the substrate.}.
+That is, the experimental data did not reveal a direct relation between properties of the SISF and the glass transition that was experimentally observed.
+In view of this, I did not pursue further finding $\phi_{a}$ using the SISF, also because there were already two different approaches that were internally consistent.